Skip to main content

 We have seen that the wage portage solution allows you to enjoy several advantages, both in terms of the security of social protection and the retention of flexibility to carry out your activity.
 What is the cost of such a status?
 The costs of wage portage can be divided into several components; let’s review each of them and then look at a concrete simulation.

 In exchange for its services, a professional umbrella company charges you management fees.
-This is a remuneration for the umbrella company for its service, and the amount generally ranges from 5% to 15% of the turnover excluding taxes.
-Depending on your contract, there are also models of portage fees in the form of fixed monthly rates, which can be worth a few hundred euros.
-A practical aspect of the fixed rate model each month is that it allows you to have greater visibility on your upcoming expenses.
+This is remuneration for the umbrella company’s service.
+Currently, the market generally ranges from 5% to 10% excluding VAT of turnover for the most common offers (up to 15% for premium packages).
+Depending on your contract, there are also portage fee models in the form of fixed monthly rates, which can be worth a few hundred euros.

 These are not strictly speaking wage portage costs since these expenses do not depend on your choice to become an employee under wage portage or not.
-However, it will be interesting to see how to account for these professional expenses in the calculation of a simulation.
-Specifically, professional expenses correspond to all the costs related to your professional activity, including your travel, the purchase of equipment, or software.
-To understand how these professional expenses affect your net remuneration, you should know that they are deductible from turnover, thus reducing the base for social charges.
+However, it will be interesting to see how to account for these management fees in the calculation of a simulation.
+Specifically, management fees correspond to all the costs related to your professional activity, including your travel, the purchase of equipment, or software.
+To understand how these management fees affect your net remuneration, you should know that they are deductible from turnover, thus reducing the base for social charges.

 Let’s take the example of a freelance engineer who generates an annual turnover of €80,000 excluding taxes.
 He chooses to work with an umbrella company under a permanent contract, which applies decreasing management fees equivalent to 8% of the turnover billed to the client.
 These fees amount to €6,400 taken as a commission over the year.

-Meanwhile, this independent worker declares €5,000 in professional expenses (software, travel, computer equipment), which reduces the base for social charges due to the general regime.
+Meanwhile, this independent worker declares €5,000 in management fees (software, travel, computer equipment), which reduces the base for social charges due to the general regime.

 Applying a social charge rate of 45%, or €30,870, the gross salary amounts to €68,600 - €30,870 = €37,730.